On May 13, 2025 the Evacuation Order was lifted.

 Roseridge: Acceptable Waste

-If residents say they are affected by the wildfire, they can dump perishables (such as expired food) for free.
+If residents say they are affected by the wildfire, they can dump perishables (such as expired food) can be disposed of along with other garbage.

 Anyone who needs a receipt for insurance purposes has to take their waste to Roseridge Waste Management.